Autodesk-Forge/Data_Exchange_Samples/4.IdentifyVersionDifference/README.md

 ## Snapshots and revisions

 Each exchange will have just one corresponding snapshot, no matter how many times it was changed (how many versions of the exchange item exists in ACC).
-The snapshot can be seen as the pointer to the graph, while snapshot revisions can be seen as the markers or pointers to differnt states of the graph.
+The snapshot can be seen as the pointer to the graph, while snapshot revisions can be seen as the markers or pointers to different states of the graph.

 The snapshot information can be retrieved using the following call: